The tempered disk and the tempered cohomology: Introduction

 \section{Introduction}

-In the classical theory of $p$-adic differential equations, the fact of admitting a Frobenius structure forces the solutions to have a good radius of convergence (the so-called "Dwork's trick" \cite[Lemma 6.3]{dJ}, \cite{DworkGSul}).
-The Frobenius structure usually is linked to the geometric nature of the $p$-adic differential equation (i.e. arising from a family of varieties), moreover the "good radius of convergence" has been encoded in the fact that the equation is "solvable at the generic point" or in terms of coefficients to be "overconvergent".
-Furthermore, it has also been clear that in the case of having Frobenius and, hence, a good radius of convergence a more subtle link between the two structures exists.
-In fact, it has been remarked by Dwork \cite{Chiarellog}, that the slopes of the Frobenius are linked to the (log)-growth of the solutions i.e. the way the solutions have a good radius of convergence.
+In the classical theory of $p$-adic differential equations, the presence of a Frobenius structure imposes strong constraints on the radii of convergence of solutions.
+This phenomenon is often referred to as Dwork's trick \cite[Lemma 6.3]{dJ}, \cite{DworkGSul}.
+Such Frobenius structures typically arise from geometry, for instance from families of varieties, and the corresponding good convergence properties can be expressed either by saying that the differential equation is solvable at the generic point or, in terms of coefficients, by saying that it is overconvergent.
+Moreover, there is a finer relation between the Frobenius structure and the growth of solutions: as observed by Dwork \cite{Chiarellog}, the slopes of Frobenius are related to the logarithmic growth of solutions.

-Berkovich/Huber spaces have given the framework for dealing with the possibility of transferring the information from the "generic point" to the "classical points" of the theory of rigid spaces.
-Via Berkovich/Huber theory both kinds of points are defined in a topological space associated with the analytic space.
-In this way, one can transfer information (i.e. radius of convergence) from the "generic points" to the "classical ones" by continuity of the radii \cite{Balda}, \cite{Pulita}.
-Of course, here, they use the fact that functions with a certain radius of convergence are defined in some open set.
-Note that in the Berkovich setting, we do not have an "open subset" having converging functions with log-growth on it as its algebra of functions.
-But, classically, we do have transfer results for log-growth functions too \cite{Christ} and \cite{Chiarellog}, \cite{ChTs2}!

-In this article, inspired by some views introduced by Scholze \cite{Scholzetalk}, we would like to set a framework in terms of derived analytic geometry (then associating a "spectrum" to ind-Banach algebras) where there exists open sets having functions with log-growth as sections for the structural sheaf and then to show how the aforementioned transfer theorems for log-growth can be settled as a continuity theorem.
-In some sense, dually, we expect that this setting will be the natural analytic framework to deal with the study of the continuity behavior of log-growth conditions along the line of \cite{Pulita} and of $F$-isocrystals with logarithmic decay (\cite{KM1}, \cite{KM2}).